San7o/hive-operator/k8s-lab/README.md

 ## Requirements

-The following commands mut be available on the host machine to build the cluster:
+The following commands must be available on the host machine to build the cluster:

 - qemu-system-x86_64